jorgeserras/BattleBit/index.md

 - Missing values are not permitted, these should be replaced by an additional symbol or imputted.

-Example of an imput file:
+Example of a continuous imput file:

 ```
 "subject_id","V1__1","V2__1","V3__1","V4__1","V1__2","V2__2","V3__2","V4__2"